mp1610/Human-following-Robot/README.md

 This thesis study investigates the development of a human-following robot virtually using ROS, PyTorch, and Gazebo.

 The code attached contains the different ROS commands, Gazebo worlds, and YOLOv3 trained models.
-To reproduce this project, follow the instructions in the Appendix of the report.

 All the detail of the project methodology is included in the report.